Caribbean Tourism Organization

-The Caribbean Tourism Organizations main objective is the development of sustainable tourism for the economic and social benefit of Caribbean people.
+The Caribbean Tourism Organization (CTO) has as its main objective the development of sustainable tourism for the economic and social benefit of Caribbean people.

 Operations

-The CTO, with headquarters in Barbados, is the Caribbean’s tourism development agency.
+The CTO, with headquarters in Barbados, is the Caribbean's tourism development agency.
 Its member countries and territories include the Dutch, English, French and Spanish, as well as a myriad of private sector allied members.

-The CTO's vision is to position the Caribbean as the most desirable, year round, warm weather destination, and its purpose is "Leading Sustainable Tourism - One Sea, One Voice, One Caribbean."

-Among other benefits, the organization provides specialized support and technical assistance in sustainable tourism development, marketing, communications, advocacy, human resource development, event planning and execution, and research and information technology.
+Among other functions, the organization provides specialized support and technical assistance in sustainable tourism development, marketing, communications, advocacy, human resource development, event planning and execution, and research and information technology.

 The CTO is a marketing and business development entity dedicated to promoting the Caribbean brand worldwide.
+The CTO, with headquarters in Barbados, comprises 25 member states, including English, French, Spanish and Dutch countries and territories, as well as private sector allied members.
+These include the Caribbean Hotel Association. companies, organizations and persons providing products and services to the Caribbean tourism industry.